 Booking an overland safari in Africa will be accompanied by a range of emotions.
 Excitement – because it’s one amazing adventure.
 Wonder – as in you may wonder how many animals you’re going to see.
-(The answer is lots!! 😀 ) And maybe a little bit of apprehension.
+(The answer is lots!! :-D ) And maybe a little bit of apprehension.
 What is life like on tour?
 Where do you sleep?
 What do you eat?
 How long are the driving days?
 Well, I’m here to answer all of these questions and more.
-Read on to find out what to expect when overlanding in Africa!
+Read on to find out what to expect on your Africa Overland Tour.

-What to Expect on an Overland Safari in Africa
+What to Expect on an Africa Overland Tour

 So you are thinking about an overland safari in Africa but have no idea what to expect?
 Then you are in the right place.
 In this post I’ll share with you all the key details about life on the truck so you can make a decision about whether this style of tour is right for you!
 And if it is – grab yourself the 5% discount code at the bottom of the post and get booking!

-As I mentioned in my Budget Overland Safari Route Post, life on an overland tour revolves around the truck.
+As I mentioned in my Budget Overland Safari Route (with Absolute Africa from Vic Falls to Cape Town), life on an overland tour revolves around the truck.
 Each overland company have their own tricked out vehicles with seating above and enough storage below to carry backpacks, tents, roll mats, cooking equipment, camp chairs, trestle tables and non-perishable food.
 You’ll be amazed at everything that fits under there!

 Seats are on a first come first served basis – but most people will be happy to rotate every week or so.
 Some trucks have lock boxes under the seats – this is where the cable locks come in handy and are big enough to lock away laptops, passports and other essentials.